-The report should include a description of the program being evaluated, clearly specified research questions, and an explanation of the methods and measures used to collect data to address those questions - as well as the findings arising from the effort.
+The report should include a description of the program being evaluated, a delineation of evaluation questions, and an explanation of the methods and measures used to collect data to address those questions - as well as the findings arising from the effort.
 Appendix H provides a suggested evaluation report structure.
 Consider specific reporting requirements when developing the document outline and its content.